 As the audience chamber doors boomed shut behind Delvun, the ambassador from Old Sankt, Doil’s careful effort to maintain his composure fled.
 He turned to Prime Kiluron, opened his mouth to speak, closed it again, rephrased, opened his mouth to speak again, and closed it again.
-He needed to say something diplomatic, because just exclaiming to the Prime that he had made a terrible mistake was not going to help anyone.
+He needed to say something diplomatic, because just exclaiming to the Prime that he had made a terrible mistake was certainly counterproductive.

 Doil hesitated.
 “My lord, I wouldn’t presume to put it quite so baldly…”

 Smirking, Kiluron waved him down.
 “I know.
 But as it happens, I do actually listen when my ministers meet, or at least I do some of the time.
 So, I do realize that we are hardly as a Union in a position to offer much in the way of aid to anyone.
 I even remember enough of your briefing to know that Old Sankt is still a political mess, and that we’ll probably never get any kind of benefit from the effort we put in now, and that there’s about no chance that they would come to our aid in the future.
 Despite all of that, this is not one of the decisions that I’m uncertain about.”